awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-delegated.md

 1. Create a new IAM user account named AutomationRestrictedOperator\.
 For information about how to create a new IAM user, see [Creating IAM Users \(Console\) ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) in the IAM User Guide\.
 When prompted, choose **Attach existing policies directly**, and choose the policy you just created\.

 1. Note the user name, password, and the **Console login link**\.
-You will log into this account later in this topic\.
+You will log in to this account later in this topic\.

 ## Create an IAM service role for Automation<a name="automation-walk-security-service-role"></a>